 - c.
-Weather protection (for non-residential and mixed-use buildings): - i.
-A projecting facade element (awning, canopy, arcade, or marquee) is required on the street-facing façade.
-Within the MSD sub-district, weather protection shall be provided across the entire length of the building frontage. - ii.
-All weather protection must comply with the Oregon Structural Specialty Code in effect at the time of application for projections or encroachments into the public right-ofway. - iii.
-Weather protection shall be maintained and in good condition. - iv.
-Marquees shall have a minimum 10-foot clearance from the bottom of the marquee to the sidewalk.
-Canopies and awnings shall have a minimum 8-foot clearance from the bottom of the awning or canopy to the sidewalk. - v.
-The projecting façade element shall not extend into amenity zone or conflict with street lights.
-If the projecting façade element blocks light shed from adjacent street lights, exterior lighting shall be located on the building. - vi.
-Awnings shall match the width of storefronts or window openings. - vii.
-Internally lit awnings are not permitted. - viii.
-Awnings shall be made of glass, metal, or a combination of these materials.
-Fabric awnings are not permitted. - d.
+Weather protection (for nonresidential and mixed-use buildings): - A projecting facade element (awning, canopy, arcade, or marquee) is required on the street-facing façade. - ii.
+Awnings/marquees/canopies shall project a minimum of 3 feet from the façade and may project a maximum of 6 feet into the public right-of-way or the minimum sidewalk width along the building frontage, whichever is less.
+Any element that projects into the right-of-way is subject to approval by the city engineer. - iii Marquees shall have a minimum 10-foot clearance from the bottom of the marquee to the sidewalk.
+Awnings and canopies shall have a minimum 8-foot clearance from the bottom of the awning or canopy to the sidewalk. - $\hbox{iv.} \ \ \, \text{Awnings shall match the width of storefronts or window openings.} \\$ - v.
+Internally lit awnings are not permitted. - Awnings shall be made of glass, metal, or exterior grade fabric (or a combination of these materials).

+- d.
 Building materials.
 Plain concrete block, plain concrete, T-111 or similar sheet materials, corrugated metal, plywood, sheet press board or vinyl siding may not be used as exterior finish materials.
 Foundation material may be plain concrete or plain concrete block where the foundation material is not revealed for more than two feet.
 Use of brick and natural materials (wood) is encouraged. - e.
 Roofs and roof lines.
 Except in the case of a building entrance feature, roofs shall be designed as an extension of the primary materials used for the building and should respect the building's structural system and architectural style.
 False fronts and false roofs are not permitted. - f.
-Rooftop features/equipment screening - i.
-The following rooftop equipment does not require screening: - Solar panels, wind generators, and green roof features; - Equipment under two feet in height. - ii.
-Elevator mechanical equipment may extend above the height limit a maximum of 16 feet provided that the mechanical shaft is incorporated into the architecture of the building.

-- iii.
-Satellite dishes and other communications equipment shall be limited to 10 feet in height from the roof, shall be set back a minimum of five feet from the roof edge and screened from public view to the extent possible. - iv.
-All other roof-mounted mechanical equipment shall be limited to 10 feet in height, shall be set back a minimum of five feet from the roof edge and screened from public view and from views from adjacent buildings. - v.
-On all structures exceeding 35 feet in height, roofs shall have drainage systems that are architecturally integrated into the building design. - vi.
+Rooftop features/equipment screening. - i.
+The following rooftop equipment does not require screening: - Solar panels, wind generators, and green roof features; - Equipment under two feet in height. - Elevator mechanical equipment may extend above the height limit a maximum of 16 feet provided that the mechanical shaft is incorporated into the architecture of the building. - iii.
+Satellite dishes and other communications equipment shall be limited to 10 feet in height, shall be set back a minimum of five feet from the roof edge and screened from public view to the extent possible. - iv.
+All other roof-mounted mechanical equipment shall be limited to 10 feet in height, shall be set back a minimum of five feet from the roof edge and screened from public view and from views from adjacent buildings. - On all structures exceeding 35 feet in height, roofs shall have drainage systems that are architecturally integrated into the building design. - vi.
 Any external stairwells, corridors and circulation components of a building shall be architecturally compatible with the overall structure, through the use of similar materials, colors, and other building elements. - vii.
 Required screening shall not be included in the building's maximum height calculation. - g.
-General Screening.
-Utility meters shall be located on the back or side of a building, screened from view from a public street to the greatest extent possible, and shall be painted a color to blend with the building façade.
+General Screening - i.
+Utility meters shall be screened from view from a public street to the greatest extent possible and shall be painted a color to blend with the building façade. - h.
+Primary Entry - i.
+For commercial/institutional/mixed use buildings: - At least one entry door is required for each business with a ground floor frontage.